International Family Connect

 - eat a healthy and balanced diet.
 Find a supplier of familiar foods.

-- talk with any of the International Student Admissions Counsellors, Personal Counseling, Health Services or other faculty members.
+- talk with any of the International Student Admissions Counselors, Personal Counseling, Health Services or other faculty members.

 - link with a faith community.
 For some students being in touch with a familiar setting will be helpful.